 I love baked eggplant because it doesn’t get soggy like fried eggplant!
 For the best baked eggplant, toss it in oil, salt, and pepper, and bake for about half an hour until the eggplant is golden brown.
 I also broil my eggplant for about 5 minutes after baking for that extra browned look.

-Pasta alla norma simply means a pasta dish with a tomato sauce and eggplant.
-Its odd name doesn’t come from the Italian translation for eggplant, like I guessed.
+Pasta alla norma simply means a pasta dish with tomato sauce and eggplant.
+Its odd name doesn’t come from the Italian translation for eggplant, as I guessed.
 It was created when an Italian writer explained “This is a real ‘Norma’!” comparing it to the opera of the same name.
 It stuck forever, and here we are now!